feng-zhang0712/mole/2025/english/support-worker-interview.md

 Consistent refusals may require a review by a healthcare professional.
 My approach balances respect for the client’s autonomy with the duty to protect their health and well-being.

-### How would you handle confidential or sensitive information from a client?
+### How do you handle client's confidential or sensitive information?

-客户告诉你私密（confidential）或敏感的（sensitive）信息，应该怎么做？
+For me, protecting client’s confidential or sensitive information is important for providing safe and professional care.
+I follow all workplace policies, the Privacy Act, and the organisation’s confidentiality rules.

-- **Respect Privacy**: I treat all client information as confidential, understanding that personal details, health conditions, or preferences are private and must be protected.
+- I treat all client information as confidential.
-- **Share Only with Authorized Personnel**: I will never discuss client information in public areas or with unauthorized individuals.
-- **Document and Report**: If a client shares information indicating potential harm, such as abuse or health concerns, I report it immediately to my supervisor
+- If a client tells me personal or sensitive information, I listen respectfully and keep it private.
-- **Build Trust with Clients**: I reassure clients that their information is safe with me, explaining how it will be used to support their care, which helps them feel secure and respected.

-18. How Do You Maintain Confidentiality In Your Role?
-I treat all client information as strictly confidential.
-I only share details with authorized personnel on a need-to-know basis, and I never discuss clients outside the workplace.
+- I only share client information with authorized personnel on a need-to-know basis, and I never discuss them in public areas.
-Records are kept securely, whether written or digital, and I follow data protection regulations at all times.
-When discussing care in front of others, I ensure privacy is maintained.
-I also explain confidentiality policies to clients and reassure them their personal information is safe.
-Respecting confidentiality builds trust and complies with legal and ethical standards, ensuring a secure and respectful environment for everyone under my care.
+- I make sure all documents and notes are handled properly — for example, keeping care records secure, logging out of computer systems, and not leaving paperwork unattended.
+- If the information impacts clients' safety and health, such as abuse or health concerns, I document and report it to my supervisor.
+- I’m always mindful of privacy in the physical environment — speaking quietly, not discussing clients in public areas, and making sure conversations happen in private spaces.
+- Overall, confidentiality means respecting the client, protecting their dignity, and ensuring their information is always safe and used only for their care.

 ### What would you do if you noticed signs of abuse or neglect?